digitaldias/techcasestudies/_posts/2016-10-17-Urban-Refuge.md

 The integration with [HockeyApp User Metrics](https://www.hockeyapp.net/features/user-metrics/) will not only help the team understand which components of the application are being used the most, but also has an impact on research that originally sparked the creation of Urban Refuge.

-> One of the most exciting things about working on this has been realizing that the way you design the tool has a huge impact on what I can do in the classroom with my students and what I can do as a social scientist researching forced migration and human trafficking. - Professor Noora Lori, Boston University
+> "One of the most exciting things about working on this has been realizing that the way you design the tool has a huge impact on what I can do in the classroom with my students and what I can do as a social scientist researching forced migration and human trafficking."
+>
+>— Professor Noora Lori, Boston University

 ## General lessons ##